Bounding Optimality Gap in Stochastic Optimization via Bagging: Statistical Efficiency and Stability: Numerical Experiments

+Besides coverage, the considered methods differ in tightness and stability.
+We observe that BagU and BagV consistently output tighter (measured by the mean of the bound offset by the optimal value) and more stable (measured by the standard deviation) bounds than BatchP when the batch size in BatchP and the resample size in bagging are set the same.
+This difference in tightness and stability becomes more noticeable as $k$ increases.
+Compared to direct-CLT bounds, our bagging bounds also appear tighter and more stable than I2RP (either when the resample size $k=n/2$ or $k$ is close to $n$) on all three problems, whereas A2RP and SRP bounds are similarly tight and stable as our bagging bounds in all the cases.

-The results also show the tradeoff between tightness and statistical accuracy in the batching procedure.
-According to the monotonicity property of the optimistic bound, the confidence bound should exhibit a monotonic trend of becoming tighter as the batch size $k$ increases.
-However, in all the tables the mean lower bound first gets tighter for relatively small batch size but then becomes looser again as the size further increases.
-For example, in Table \ref{binary_lower} the tightest bound (in terms of the mean) is $-0.93$ at $k=25$ and in Table \ref{cvar_300} the tightest is $1.50$ at $k=50$.
-This non-monotonic behavior appears since, as the batch size gets large, too few batches are available for the procedure to maintain the desired statistical accuracy (i.e.~a coverage probability above $95\%$).
-To mitigate this issue, we resort to using $t$-quantile in place of normal which loosens the bound in exchange for correct coverages.
-In fact, if we change the $t$-quantile to normal the coverage probability drops to $92\%$ in Table \ref{cvar_50} and $86\%$ in Table \ref{cvar_300} in our experiment.
-Note that such kind of tradeoff no longer appears in our bagging procedures as the bound always gets tighter and at the same time has the desired coverage level even for large $k$.
+Figures \ref{fig:portfolio optval}-\ref{fig:binary optval} also show the tradeoff between tightness and statistical accuracy in BatchP and how it is improved by bagging.
+The monotonicity relation between the batch size and the optimistic bound entails that the bound should become tighter as $k$ increases.
+However, the bound by BatchP gets tighter at first under relatively small batch sizes but then becomes looser instead as the size further increases.
+This non-monotonic behavior appears since, as the batch size gets large, too few batches are available for the procedure to maintain the desired coverage accuracy.
+To mitigate this issue, we resort to using $t$ critical value in place of the normal one which loosens the bound in exchange for better coverages.
+Such a tradeoff is significantly improved in our bagging procedures due to the many resampled SAAs, as evidenced by the monotonically improving tightness and accurate coverages of the bounds across a wide range of resample sizes.

+To summarize, for bounding optimal values our bagging bounds are generally as competitive as A2RP and SRP and outperform BatchP and I2RP in terms of coverage, tightness and stability, whereas between the two bagging bounds BagV exhibits a more reliable coverage performance than BagU while performing similarly in tightness and stability.
+Our next experiment on bounding optimality gaps will further reveal the performance differences among bagging bounds, A2RP and SRP.